dhatim/dropwizard-jwt-cookie-authentication/README.md

 To specify a max age in the cookie (aka "remember me"), use `DefaultJwtCookiePrincipal.setPresistent(true)`.

-It is a stateless auhtentication method, so there is no real other way to invalidate a session than waiting for the JWT to expire.
-However calling `JwtCookiePrincipal.removeFromContext(requestContext)` will make the browser discard the cookie by setting the cookie expiration to a past date.
+It is a stateless auhtentication method, so there is no real way to invalidate a session other than waiting for the JWT to expire.
+However calling `JwtCookiePrincipal.removeFromContext(context)` will make browsers discard the cookie by setting the cookie expiration to a past date.

 Principal roles can be specified via the `DefaultJwtCookiePrincipal.setRoles(...)` method.
 You can then define fine grained access control using annotations such as `@RolesAllowed` or `@PermitAll`.